kavyakoppu/DynamicUIRestAPI/README.md

 3. Add/Update Weather Information for a Day
 4. Delete Existing Weather Information for a Day
 5. Forecast Weather
-Select the the operation to be done and give the inputs if necessary then hit submit to get the corresponding output.
+Select the the operation to be done from the drop down menu and give the necessary inputs then hit submit to get the corresponding output.